bazaarvoice/emodb/docs/_posts/2014-10-29-guarantees.md

 **Super-short version**:

-* Emo offers full read-after-write consistency in the local datacenter by default.
-For full consistency across all datacenters, you can write with consistency level "GLOBAL".
+* Emo offers full read-after-write consistency in the local data center by default.
+For full consistency across all data centers you can write with consistency level "GLOBAL".
 * Emo is ACID compliant
 * The Databus gives you an alternative to "GLOBAL" writes for dealing with data changes consistently across regions.